GoogleCloudPlatform/appengine-tck/README.md

 Running the tests is same as building the project, but you also need to specify the environment you want to test.

+First, as always, build at the root directory:

+    cd appengine-tck
+    mvn clean install

+Then either go to the tests directory to run all the tests or the directory of the specific api, e.g. tests/appengine-tck-memcache

+   cd appengine-tck/tests
+or
+   cd appengine-tck/tests/appengine-tck-memcache

 This are the current enviroments: